Stackclash/5e-vault/compendium/bestiary/undead/poltergeist.md

 # Poltergeist
 *Source: Monster Manual p.
 279, Curse of Strahd, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Keys from the Golden Vault*

+A poltergeist is the confused, invisible spirit of an individual with no sense of how he or she died.
+A poltergeist expresses its rage by hurling creatures and objects using the power of its shattered psyche.

 ```ad-statblock
 title: Poltergeist
 ![](/compendium/bestiary/undead/token/poltergeist.png#token)